 Readers of this blog know that we post often about wrongful termination and sexual harassment.
 Indeed, a recent post spoke specifically about wrongful termination in at-will states.
 In that post, we explained some of the reasons a termination can qualify as wrongful, which included illegal employment discrimination.
 One such wrongful act is sexual harassment, which this post will explore further.

-Most workers in Portland are likely familiar with the term sexual harassment, but they may not be familiar with the legal definition or how to spot it.
+Most workers in Lake Oswego are likely familiar with the term sexual harassment, but they may not be familiar with the legal definition or how to spot it.
 Essentially, employers cannot harass potential or actual employees based on that person’s sex.
 That harassment can take many forms, including requests for sexual favors, verbal or physical harassment and unwelcome sexual advances.

 To be clear, sexual harassment does not have to be sexual in nature.
 What’s required is that the harassment is based on the victim’s sex.
 For example, disparaging women generally could qualify as harassment.
 And, the victim and harasser can be the same sex or the opposite sex.